-Has your child hit their head or even been knocked out while playing sports?
+Has your child hit their head or been knocked out while playing sports?
 Have you experienced one too many falls or accidents, leaving you with chronic headaches and feeling foggy?

 We use neuropsychological testing to help people who have experienced concussions or traumatic brain injury (TBI) find the correct diagnosis for their symptoms.
 We can then offer recommendations for treatment to help you move forward.